+- Materials Science Program

 - Chemical Engineering

 - Civil and Environmental Engineering

 - Electrical and Computer Engineering

-- Materials Science and Engineering

 - Mechanical Engineering

-- Air Force ROTC
+- Department of Air Force ROTC

-The College of Engineering offers baccalaureate degrees in chemical, civil, environmental, electrical, computer, and mechanical engineering and minors in civil engineering and in materials science.
+The College of Engineering offers baccalaureate degrees in chemical, civil, environmental, electrical, computer, and mechanical engineering.
 The College of Engineering and the College of Arts and Science also offer a joint five-year program which leads to a bachelor's degree is one of the engineering majors as well as a bachelor's degree from the college of Arts and Science (see page 145).
 Additionally, the College of Engineering and the College of Business and Economics offer a joint five-year program which leads to a baccalaureate degree in an engineering major and a Master of Business Administration degree from the College of Business and Economics.
 Inquiry should be made to the Assistant Dean for Undergraduate Affairs (135 du Pont Hall, 302-831-8659) by March 1 of the sophomore year of engineering study.
 The University's Air Force ROTC program is also administered through the College of Engineering.

 In additional to academic programs, the College of Engineering also maintains the Resources to Insure Successful Engineers (RISE) Program.
-RISE provides financial assistance, counseling, and social support to students from minority groups which are underrepresented in Engineering.
+RISE provides financial assistance, counceling, and social support to students from minority groups which are underrepresented in Engineering.
 The program begins with a pre-freshman Summer Academy and continues to graduation.
 Interested individuals should contact the Assistant Dean and Director of the RISE Program at 302-831-6315.